 The doctor does the same thing to help heal your damaged area with an amino fluid supplement injection.
 The fluid acts like seeds, hoping to bring new life to the area, while the growth factors like water and fertilizer provide nutrients and attract cells from your own body to help initiate healing.
 The protease inhibitors prevent further damage from occurring just like bug spray keeps the aphids from eating the leaves, and the hyaluronic acid is like shade providing a comfortable environment to grow.
 Together, they help trigger your body to respond to the different factors in the fluid.

 - Post-Surgical Pain

 - Back Pain

-Derived stem cell offers a natural and safe alternative to traditional treatments.
-Because this therapy has the potential to regrow cells and offers pain relief, it may reduce and in some cases, eliminate the need for surgery.
-It also offers hope to those patients whose circumstances prevent them from being able to have surgery.
+Regenerative Injection Therapy offers a natural and safe alternative to traditional treatments.
+Because this therapy has the potential to regrow cells and offer pain relief, it may reduce and, in some cases, eliminate the need for surgery.
+It also offers hope to those patients whose circumstances may prevent them from being able to have surgery.